How to Survive a Flight in Basic Economy

 Know What’s Included in Your Basic Economy Fare

 With basic economy, it’s important to read the fine print.
-Here’s what you get on each of the three current major airlines offering basic economy fares.
+Here’s what you get on some of the current major airlines offering basic economy fares.

-On American, you get a seat in the main cabin, free snacks and soft drinks, in-flight entertainment, but with the following restrictions: no access to overhead bins, your seats are assigned at check-in or you pay a fee to choose a specific seat, there are no flight changes or refunds (except if you have AAdvantage Elite Status member or eligible AAdvantage credit card members), you’re not eligible for upgrades or priority privileges, and you board in the last group.
+On American, you get a seat in the main cabin, free snacks and soft drinks, in-flight entertainment, and as of November 2019, you can now bring along a carry-on bag.
+There are the following restrictions: your seats are assigned at check-in or you pay a fee to choose a specific seat, there are no flight changes or refunds (except if you have AAdvantage Elite Status member or eligible AAdvantage credit card members), you’re not eligible for upgrades or priority privileges, and you board in the last group.

 On Delta, you get a seat in the main cabin, complimentary snacks and beverages, access to overhead bin space, as well as in-flight entertainment; however, you’ll have the following restrictions: no seat assignment until after check-in at the gate, you won’t be eligible for same-day changes or ticket refunds after the Risk Free Cancellation Period, you must board in the last zone, and you’re not eligible for paid or complimentary upgrades or preferred seats.